SwiftlyPHP/dependency/README.md

 Over time however, you'll likely end up with a lot of classes.
 Objects will start to rely on other objects.
-You end up with constructors that require two or three objects, whose own constructors take the same again, quickly spirally into a hierarchy that is unreasonable to manage.
+You end up with constructors that require two or three objects, whose own constructors take the same again, quickly spirally into a hierarchy that is complicated to manage.

 Enter the service container: